MOMOKO606/My-IELTS-Preparations/IELTS_vocabulary.md

 ---
 - **lucid-(adj)-[2019.02.23]**
 	- His explanation was lucid and to the point.
 	- In a rare lucid moment, she looked at me and smiled.
-	- His
-	- se is always lucid and compelling.
 - **frugal-(adj)-[2019.02.23]**
 	- She lives a frugal life.
 - **cosmopolitan-(adj,n)-[2019.02.23]**